European Master in Law and Economics

-The European Master in Law & Economics, also known as EMLE, is an Erasmus Mundus post-graduate master's degree.
-It focuses on "interdisciplinary studies of law and economics" and "an advanced understanding of the economic effects of divergent laws".
+The European Master in Law and Economics (EMLE) is an Erasmus Mundus postgraduate master's degree.
+It focuses on "interdisciplinary studies of law and economics" and "an advanced understanding of the economic effects of divergent laws."

-It is offered by a consortium of ten universities: Erasmus University Rotterdam (co-ordinating institution), University of Hamburg, Pompeu Fabra University (Barcelona), University of Ghent, University of Aix-Marseille, LUMSA University (Rome), University of Vienna, University of Haifa, Warsaw School of Economics, and the Indira Gandhi Institute of Development Research (Mumbai).
+It is offered by a consortium of ten universities: Erasmus University Rotterdam (co-ordinating institution), University of Hamburg, Pompeu Fabra University (Barcelona), Ghent University, Aix-Marseille University, LUMSA University (Rome), University of Vienna, University of Haifa, Warsaw School of Economics, and the Indira Gandhi Institute of Development Research (Mumbai).

-Students who participate in the EMLE Program usually divide their time between two or three of the participating Universities and, depending on their allocations, can receive multiple-degrees from each institution where they have undertaken studies.
-The partner universities variously award LL.M., M.Sc. or M.A. degrees.
+Students who participate in the European Master in Law and Economics Program usually divide their time between two or three of the participating Universities and, depending on their allocations, can receive multiple-degrees from each institution where they have undertaken studies.
+The partner universities variously award Master of Laws, Master of Science, or Master of Arts degrees.
 The language of instruction is English, but the master thesis can also be written in another European language.

-History of the programme
+History

 The European Master Programme in Law and Economics started in 1990 at the University of Oxford, University of Ghent, Paris Dauphine University, and Erasmus University Rotterdam with 20 students from a variety of countries.
 From the very beginning, the Programme received recognition and financial support of the ERASMUS Bureau of the European Community.
 The partner universities exchanged multilateral agreements to continue their joint venture and made all the necessary arrangements in order to be included in the new SOCRATES framework between the European Commission and the European universities.
 The number of partner universities has increased rapidly and the network now comprises seven teaching centres within the EU and two internationally.

-Admission

-Admission to the EMLE is extremely selective.
-Applicants must have a bachelor's or master's degree in law or economics with high academic merit.
-Degrees from related disciplines are also acceptable, provided that the curriculum comprises a significant number of courses in law or economics.
-Preference is given to applicants who already have a first masters or above, and most admitted students already hold advanced degrees.
-The demand for a place in the programme has steadily risen.
-Given the increase in the number of applications, the acceptance rate is now consistently below 10%.
-While most students still come from within the E.U., over 30 other countries are represented in each class.